sagemath/sagewiki_to_gh-2022-10-10/days7.md

-= Sage Days 7 =
+= Sage Days 7: Combinatorics =

-MAIN THEME: Combinatorics

-More information to come.
+To be held at IPAM UCLA from February 6 - 9, 2008.